Chicago-Kent College of Law

 Chicago-Kent's J.D.
 Certificate Program in Financial Markets Compliance, one of the first of its kind in an American law school, provides students with substantive knowledge of financial markets compliance and signals to employers a student’s interest in the field.
 The program offers a rich curriculum in financial markets regulation, including classes in securities, commodities, and banking regulation, along with its capstone compliance course.
 The Certificate in Financial Markets Compliance requires a minimum of 16 credit hours in the field and exposes students to all of the most important aspects of compliance.

 Intellectual property lawyers work where the law intersects with technology, science, and the arts to protect their clients’ creative products.
-The field of intellectual property law focuses on issues relating to patents, copyrights, trade secrets, unfair competition, and antitrust.
+The field of intellectual property law focuses on issues relating to patents, copyrights, trademarks, trade secrets, and design protection.
 As part of the J.D.
-Certificate Program in Intellectual Property Law’s rigorous practical skills training, students learn how to draft intellectual property documents through specialized legal research and writing courses and develop litigation skills by participating in moot court competitions.
+Certificate Program in Intellectual Property Law’s rigorous practical skills training, students develop the skills needed for today's competitive legal market through IP courses, including IP Strategies, IP Trial Advocacy, and patent litigation courses, as well as moot court competitions in which Chicago-Kent teams have consistently placed in national competitions.
+Students also obtain a firm foundation in the substantive law of intellectual property, including in the core courses of copyright, patents, and trademarks.
 The program encourages scholarship and discourse among academics, practitioners, and students with events like the Chicago Intellectual Property Colloquium.
 Students complete 20 credit hours of approved coursework, including courses in patent law, copyright law, and trademark and unfair competition law.

 In a climate of continuous change, Chicago-Kent’s J.D.
 Certificate Program in International and Comparative Law addresses the law’s global implications and extensive reach.
 Students can learn how to conduct an international business transaction, develop the skills to navigate between different legal regimes, and learn about the legal structures of international institutions and organizations.
 The program offers opportunities to link coursework to externships, foreign law study, and projects in nations across the globe.
 Students in the program must successfully complete 14 credit hours of course study in international and comparative law, including a two-credit seminar.